Differentials on the arc space: Introduction

 There are examples in positive characteristics of varieties $X$ whose arc space $X_\infty$ has irreducible components that are fully contained in $(\Sing X)_\infty$, and \cref{th:char-stable-points-intro} implies that $X_\infty$ has infinite embedding codimension at the generic points of such components (see \cref{th:min-primes-inf-embdim}).
 One should contrast this with the main theorem of \cite{GK00,Dri}, which can be interpreted as saying that the completion of the local ring of $X_\infty$ at any $k$-valued point that is not contained in $(\Sing X)_\infty$ has finite embedding codimension.

 A special class of stable points is given by what we call the \emph{maximal divisorial arcs}.
 By definition, these are the arcs $\alpha \in X_\infty$ whose associated valuation $\ord_\alpha$ is a divisorial valuation and that are maximal (with respect to specialization) among all arcs defining the same divisorial valuation.
 Equivalently, they are the generic points of the maximal divisorial sets defined in \cite{ELM04,dFEI08,Ish08}.
+For example, if $E$ is a prime divisor on a resolution of singularities $f \colon Y \to X$, and $C \subset Y_\infty$ is the set of arcs on $Y$ with positive order of contact along $E$, then the closure of $f_\infty(C)$ in $X_\infty$ is the maximal divisorial set associated to the valuation $\ord_E$ and its generic point is the maximal divisorial arc corresponding to this valuation.
 Our final application gives the following result.

 \begin{introtheorem}[Embedding dimension at maximal divisorial arcs] Let $X$ be a variety over a perfect field, $f \colon Y \to X$ a proper birational morphism from a normal variety $Y$, $E$ a prime divisor on $Y$, and $q$ a positive integer.
 If $\alpha \in X_\infty$ is the maximal divisorial arc corresponding to the divisorial valuation $q\ord_E$, then